DMH-biodatasci/SegMantX/docs/index.md

 1. Duplication detection by chaining local alignments from self-sequence alignment
 2. Sequence comparison by chaining local alignments from sequence alignment

+Furthermore, SegMantX provide utilities to generate local alignments for chaining, visualize yielded chains in an interactive plot with positional context of the genomic sequence (e.g., see below or [click here to download](https://github.com/DMH-biodatasci/SegMantX/blob/main/docs/img/interactive_example_segmentplot_features.html)), and to extract chains as nucleotide sequences in FASTA-format for downstream analysis.

 ## Summary graph of the chaining algorithm

 <p align="center">